-Welcome athletes, coaches, officials, volunteers, and parents.
-Your dedication and commitment to school sports is an integral element of quality educational program.
+Welcome athletes, coaches, officials, volunteers, and parents to a new year of school sports.
+Your dedication and commitment to school sports is an integral element of quality educational programs.
 School sports play a significant role in establishing positive school cultures and healthy learning environments.
-Your involvement in school sports is extremely valuable to our student athletes, schools and communities.
+Therefore, your involvement in school sports is extremely valuable to our student athletes, schools and communities.

-The 2016-2017 year was full of accomplishments and successes.
+The 2017-2018 year was full of accomplishments and successes.
 We celebrated all our BCSS championships in great style with a very high standard of athletic prowess.
 Congratulations and thanks to all our student-athletes, teachers, administrators, coaches and officials for a job well done.
 You are an inspiration to us all.

-As I enter my second year as president, I am looking forward to continuing to build the strength of BCSS with the collaboration of all our stakeholders and partners.
-We must establish a strategic plan to continue to enhance our sport delivery model and increase its potential, and offer greater opportunities for all our members to be involved in school sports.
+As I enter my second term as President, I am looking forward to continuing to build the strength of BCSS with the collaboration of all our stakeholders and partners.
+We have now established and accepted a Strategic Plan that will give BCSS direction for the next four to five years.
+We will be starting committee work in September and will continue to work hard to meet our objectives of implementing the various aspects of the Strategic plan for this coming school year.